nurxie/Hardware_ProjectBabble/README.md

 # TODO
 - [x] Make a repository :tada:
-- [ ] Adding 3d models for mounting the camera on the vr-helmet
+- [x] Adding 3d models for mounting the camera on the vr-helmet
-- [ ] Adding 3d models of the camera body
+- [x] Adding 3d models of the camera body
 - [ ] Adding Illumination (Infrared Illumination)
+- [ ] Adding **more** 3d models for mounting the camera on the vr-helmet

 - [ ] Make a prefab for the unity vrchat model (sometime later ¯\_(ツ)_/¯ )